 7 General Training Advice to Try First

 2. Stay PositiveMake sure you keep your training sessions positive and upbeat.
-Your dog is much more likely to learn the behaviours and skills you're teaching if you stay patient and have a positive energy throughout.
+If you stay patient and have positive energy, your dog is much more likely to learn the behaviours and skills you're teaching.

 3. Stay ConsistentYou and your family need to ensure you consistently reward your dog for the same behaviours.
-It's confusing and not fair on your dog if you let it behave in one way sometimes and not all the time.
+It's confusing and unfair to your dog if you let it behave in one way sometimes and not all the time.

-4. Keep ActiveBy exercising your dog regularly they will hopefully have less energy to use on barking or misbehaving.
+Exercising your dog regularly means your dog will have less energy to use on barking or misbehaving.

-6. Rethink Your FenceIf you can further restrict your dog's view of what's happening on the street or in your neighbours backyard, the amount of things that could trigger their barking will be lessened.
+6. Rethink Your FenceIf you can further restrict your dog's view of what's happening on the street or in your neighbour's backyard, the number of things that could trigger their barking will be lessened.

 7. Talk to your Vet